Alternative healing Academy

 E.Coli Infection – Do You Know Where Your Meat Comes From?

-If you enjoy this post, please share it using the buttons in the post, or email it to a friend, we'd really appreciate it!
+<< If you enjoy this post, please share it using the buttons to your left, we'd really appreciate it!

 Escherichia coli, or E. coli, is a bacteria that, when ingested by humans, can cause abdominal cramps, bloody diarrhea and, in extreme cases, convulsions, paralysis and even death.
 While not all E. coli bacteria are harmful, the harmful variety is found in the intestinal tracts of even healthy beef and dairy cattle.